ordehi/ordehi/README.md

 ### ⚡ Approach

-**Bragging about your tech stack in 2025 is like bragging about owning a calculator.**
+**Bragging about your tech stack in 2025 is like bragging about owning a calculator.** I like working with JS flavors because I can write them anywhere.
+Python because it zips from idea to solution in seconds.
+LLMs as extensions rather than shortcuts.

-Prove your blocks are solid before building monuments. **Making your quarter inch drill read the Tarot won't make a better quarter inch hole.** Congratulations, you just built a 10-wheeled bicycle that rides sideways, people will tell you how cool it looks and say you're clever, then they'll go back to riding their old trusties.

 The best code I write is the code I don't have to write.
 Most solutions don't need new infrastructure, they need someone who can see what's already there and repurpose it. **Why pay for lumber when you're standing in a forest?**

 I bring lessons from music, athletics, psychology, and philosophy into technical work.
 Cross-domain thinking isn't decoration, it's how you spot patterns others miss.
-The best solutions come from understanding human behavior, not just technical specs. **You don't think about your chair until it breaks.
+The best solutions come from understanding human behavior, not just technical specs.

+Prove your blocks are solid before building monuments. **Making your quarter inch drill read the Tarot won't make a better quarter inch hole.** Congratulations, you just built a 10-wheeled bicycle that rides sideways, people will tell you how cool it looks and say you're clever, then they'll go back to riding their old trusties.

+**All tech is debt until it becomes invisible.
+A chair is paid-off debt, you don't think about it until it breaks.
 Bad technology demands attention.
 The best technology integrates.**

-Be opinionated about first principles, be flexible about outcomes.

 ### 🔗 Let's connect
 [LinkedIn](https://www.linkedin.com/in/ordehi/) • [Blog](https://blog.ordehi.dev/)